Google Drive Ransomware Protection | CISO’s Guide

 What are the impacts of cloud ransomware?

 Impacts of cloud ransomware are extremely costly.
-There are additional best practices and recommendations per Microsoft that can help protect your Google Workspace environment from the threat of ransomware.
+There are additional best practices and recommendations per Microsoft that can help protect your Google Drive environment from the threat of ransomware.

 Current methods cannot detect, stop or remediate from Ransomware attacks Recovery, at best, can take many days Failures to recover/restore attacked files are very common Impact to organizations: millions of dollars in cost, lost operational time, lost data.